alaksana96/alaksana96/README.md

 I currently work at a startup called **Signal AI**.
 I'm working on building NLP systems to extract information out of data for companies to gain insights.

 #### Interests
-My main interests are in NLP and Information Retrieval.
-I also enjoy working on Robotics and Computer Vision, especially autonmous (flying) vehicles.
+My main tech interests are in NLP and Information Retrieval.
+I also enjoy working on Robotics and Computer Vision, especially autonomous (flying) vehicles.

+I'm very interested in the SEA Tech and Startup Scene, and I try to keep up to date with all the new developments back home.
+I'm always happy to jump on a Zoom Call or go for a Coffee Chat, so feel free to reach out!